luma-lapinamk/miika-math/notebooks/combinatorics.md

 Even words are permuations of a set of letters but only some sequences, or <a href="https://wordsmith.org/anagram/" target="_blank">anagrams</a>, bear signifance.
 For example, from letters A, C and R we can form sequences of ARC and CAR and all the other arrangements are abbreviations of some sort.

+> Let's denote the number of elements in a set by *n*.
+>
-Let's denote the number of elements in a set by *n*.
-In general, when $n \ge 0$, the first element can be any of the elements so there are *n* ways of choosing the first element (step 1).
+> In general, when $n \ge 0$, the first element can be any of the elements so there are $n$ ways of choosing the first element (step 1).
+>
-After that there are *n-1* elements left, so the second element can be chosen by *n-1* ways (step 2).
+> After that there are $n-1$ elements left, so the second element can be chosen by $n-1$ ways (step 2).
+>
-The third element can be chosen by *n-2* ways and so forth, until the last element remains and there is only one way of choosing it (last step).
+> The third element can be chosen by $n-2$ ways and so forth, until the last element remains and there is only one way of choosing it (last step).

 According to the multiplication rule, the number of permutations is $n \cdot (n-1) \cdot (n-2) \cdot \dots \cdot 3 \cdot 2 \cdot 1=n!$, where $n!$ is known as the **factorial**.

 When $n=0$, the only set with zero elements is the empty set, $\emptyset$.
 The only permutation of the empty set is an empty arrangement ${}$, so it has been agreed that $0!=1$.

 :::{admonition} Definition
-In a set with a finite number of elements, the number of ordered arrangements, or permutations, is denoted by $n!$."
+In a set with a finite number of elements, the number of ordered arrangements, or permutations, is denoted by $n!$.
 :::

 :::{admonition} EXERCISE 3.
 Arrangement of books on a book shelf